bxlab/PHOSforUS/README.md

     conda install -c mcho22 phosforus

+Another option you could use is pip.
+It could be installed with pip as follow:

+    pip install PHOSforUS

 After you install the package, you could test the installation with this test script:

     from phosforus import phosforus